Interpersonal Skills: Definition and Strong Interpersonal Skills List

 Interpersonal Skills (Definition) are the qualities and abilities to work effectively with others.
-In business, when we talk about interpersonal skills, most often, we are referring to “soft skills.”
-These include communication skills, the ability to work with others, and conflict resolution skills.
+In business, when we talk about good interpersonal skills, most often, we are referring to “soft skills.”
+(This is the opposite of technical skills.)
+These include communication skills, the ability to work with others, social skills, and conflict resolution skills.

 Keep in mind that the term “interpersonal skills” can cover a lot of ground.
-To show the different types of “soft skills”, we have broken these skills into different categories.
+To show the different types of “soft skills”, we have broken these important skills into different categories.
 Interpersonal Skills is just a single category of soft skill.
 The other categories are Leadership Skills, Management Skills, and Supervisory Skills.

 Emotional Intelligence has become a kind of “buzzword” in the business world.
 (Personally, I believe that people create words and terms like this to show colleagues how smart they are, but I digress.)
 Basically, this term describes how well a person expresses and controls emotions when dealing with others.
 So, in effect, this term really encompasses all of the other interpersonal skills.

 I have included the term in the list, though, because you will likely come across the term when others are discussing interpersonal skills.
 When you hear someone use this term, just think “people skills.”
 That is a more common way to describe the concept.